tensorflow/community/rfcs/20181116-saved-model.md

 Using `tf.saved_model.load` on a SavedModel exported from a TensorFlow 1.x API will import each SignatureDef as an individual  `tf.compat.v1.wrap_function` object.
 This will follow the [same style as for signatures exported using tf.saved_model.save](#imported-representation-of-signatures), with a `.signatures` attribute of the root object containing a mapping from signature keys to `wrap_function` objects.
 Another attribute will contain variables.

-If multiple MetaGraphs exist in the SavedModel, the imported root object will be a list of objects, each corresponding to a MetaGraph.
-Variables will not be shared between the MetaGraphs.
-If there is a single MetaGraph, there will be no list wrapping.
-If memory becomes a concern loading multiple MetaGraphs and their variables simultaneously, they may be loaded lazily.
+If multiple MetaGraphs exist in the SavedModel, the `tf.saved_model.load(..., tags=...)` argument must be specified and must match exactly one MetaGraph.
+Only one MetaGraph will be loaded per call to `tf.saved_model.load`.

-Loading for each MetaGraph will follow the existing procedure for the C++ and Python loader APIs, a checkpoint restore followed by the main op running with asset paths "fed".
+Loading for a MetaGraph will follow the existing procedure for the C++ and Python loader APIs, a checkpoint restore followed by the main op running with asset paths "fed".
 This procedure will be wrapped in its own `wrap_function` object and executed when `tf.saved_model.load` runs.

 Not all existing SavedModels will be loadable to start.
 Some known tricky issues: